pffy/clockmath/README.md

 ```
 ### EXERCISE 35.3.2

-Repeat EXERCISE 35.3.1 using a spreadsheet.
+Repeat [EXERCISE 35.3.1](#exercise-3531) using a spreadsheet.

 ### EXERCISE 35.3.2 EXEMPLAR

 There are many possible solutions.

-For example, we could use the built-in [=HOUR()](https://support.google.com/docs/answer/3093045) and [=MINUTE()](https://support.google.com/docs/answer/3093048) formulas in Google Sheets to calculate the number of minutes since midnight.
+For example, we could use the built-in [HOUR](https://support.google.com/docs/answer/3093045) and [MINUTE](https://support.google.com/docs/answer/3093048) formulas in Google Sheets to calculate the number of minutes since midnight.

 ```visualbasic
 =HOUR("6:30AM") * 60 + MINUTE("6:30AM") & " minutes since midnight"